These grants are available to qualified veterinary surgeons and registered veterinary nurses

 At least one applicant on each proposal must be a qualified veterinary surgeon.
-Applications from practitioners, academics as well as joint applications between veterinary surgeons in practice and academia are all welcome.
+Applications from practitioners, academics, as well as joint applications between practice and academia are all welcome.
+Projects must be carried out within the UK.

-Funding of between £1,000 and £8,000 is available.
-These funds can be used to pay for research expenses and consumables but not for the researchers time.
+Funding of up to £10,000 is available to cover a 1-3 year project.
+These funds can be used to pay for research expenses and consumables but not for the researchers' time.

 Applicants from practice who do not have access to ethical review through a university are advised to apply for ethical review through the RCVS Ethics Review Panel